Helmoes/markdown-notes/C programming.md

 scanf("%i", &age);
 ```

+scanf returns number of values it was able to read.
 ### atoi()
 Part of stdlib.h
 Interprets an integer value in a byte string pointed to by `str`.